RishiDarkDevil/rishi-portfolio/content/project/AI-Fairness/index.md

 ---
 title: Fair Learning
-summary: Devised new definition of model fairness based on Adversarial notion and implemented several fairness techniques like fairness regularization and LFR in ML and NNs
+summary: Devised new definition of model fairness based on Adversarial notion and implemented several fairness techniques like fairness regularization and LFR in NNs

 tags:
   - Deep Learning